dfds/confluent-gateway/README.md

 make run
 ```
 to start the confluent gateway.
-The confluent gateway uses kafka to listen for incoming requests and does not expose a restful interface.
+The confluent gateway uses kafka to listen for incoming requests.
+It also exposes an API to support some queries.

 ## Checks and tests
 To quickly check for issues simply run ```make build``` and ```make tests```.